 Aspiring authors often ask me about “average” word lengths for their manuscripts.
-While there’s no secret formula, general ranges for certain genres do apply.
+While there’s no secret formula if you want to get a book published, general ranges for certain genres do apply.
 I found this post, which usefully summarizes word lengths for several genres.

 I mentor a lot of memoir writers, who seem particularly vexed by the issue of word count.
 So here are my thoughts on word count for memoir: